venture-23/icon-token-standard/ICT/ict-2.md

 #### Methods

 ##### xTokenFallback
-Receives tokens cross chain enabled tokens where the ```_from``` is in a String Address format, pointing to an address on a XCall connected chain.
+Receives cross chain enabled tokens where the ```_from``` is in a String Address format, pointing to an address on a XCall connected chain.
 ```java
 void xTokenFallback(String _from, BigInteger _value, byte[] _data);
 ```